-Roku device allows you to watch your own personal videos, listen to your favourite music, and view your photos via USB drive or hard drive on your TV screen.
+Roku device allows you to watch your own personal videos, listen to your favorite music, and view your photos via USB drive or hard drive on your TV screen.

 I will explain to you all the methods and procedures to watch your personal file on your Roku device.
 Mainly here are two methods. (i) via USB or Hard drive and (ii) DLNA.
 Let start: